Types of Degrees Computer Engineering Majors Are Getting

 What Computer Engineering Majors Need to Know

-People with careers related to CE were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to computer engineering tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Design - Knowledge of design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models.